NIHALHACKER/seeker/README.md

-Tested On :
+# Tested On :

-* only working Termux
+* TERMUX ONLY WORKING TOOL